Tania Foster

 Tania Foster is an English singer-songwriter.
 Foster has achieved one number one single, in the UK, after featuring on Roll Deep's single "Green Light".
 Tania is currently working with hit writer and producer Fraser T Smith, and also features on a number of songs on Tinchy Stryder's third album, Third Strike.
 She has also worked with Roll Deep on their fifth album Winner Stays On.

 Early life and personal life

-Foster grew up with a family of singers and musicians, her father was in a fairly well known 1980s funk band who often rehearsed at home, she regularly fell asleep to the sound of live trumpets and saxophones practising away in the next room, that is when she decided to focus on her own music career.
+Foster grew up with a family of singers and musicians; her father was in a 1980s funk band who often rehearsed at home.
+She has said that she regularly fell asleep to the sound of live trumpets and saxophones from these rehearsals, and that this is when she decided to focus on her own music career.

-She is good friends with fellow Roll Deep featuring artist, Jodie Connor, who gained Roll Deep their first number 1 single.
+She is good friends with fellow Roll Deep featuring artist, Jodie Connor, who contributed to the group's first number-one single.

 She studied at the BRIT School.